 Could a wave be thought of as ominous?
 Tom certainly thought so as he watched the southeast waves build.
-Under his feet the pirate ship Revenge rolled heavily, perhaps ominously, anchored sideways to the wind as she was, with a coral reef a mere hundred yards to leeward.
+Under his feet the pirate ship Revenge rolled heavily, perhaps ominously, anchored sideways to the wind as she was, a mere hundred yards to windward of the coral reef.

-Set dressers and marine crew, medics and make-up, prop master and grips: all were herded below while camera got in the day’s last shot.
-In the sweaty confines of the Revenge’s “gun deck”, trapped in an industrial funk of spray lacquer, diesel and hot rust, more than one veteran moviemaker struggled to keep their green from going technicolor.
+Set dressers and marine crew, medics and make-up, prop master and grips: all were herded below while Camera got in the day’s last shot.
+In the sweaty confines of the Revenge’s “gun deck”, trapped in an industrial funk of spray lacquer, diesel, and hot rust, veteran movie-makers struggled to keep their green from going technicolor.

 “Easy does it now.”
 Gregory said to departing crew as they jumped off.
-The boat to boat transfers were extra difficult in the beam sea as the Revenge’s door rolled high above the transport boats one minute and sank level with the ocean’s surface the next.
-At every roll the support boat was in danger of being crushed or popped by the door’s wild arcs, but the job was getting done.
-At last all the one-legged, grizzled, sword wielding rummies who were hired to be the background pirates had dropped into the rubber boats without puncturing them and were on their way to shore.
+The boat to boat transfers were extra difficult in the beam sea as the Revenge’s door rolled high above the rubber transport boats one minute and sank level with the ocean’s surface the next.
+At every roll the support boat was in danger of having its inflated pontoons popped by the door’s wild arcs, but the job was getting done.
+At last all the one-legged, grizzled, sword wielding rummies, who were hired to be the background pirates, had dropped into the rubber boats without puncturing them, and were on their way to shore.

 “I need two volunteers.”
 Angus, the marine department boss, announced as he bounced aboard through the side door unexpectedly.
 The surprised crew perked up their ears.